HorizenOfficial/evm-documentation/docs/horizen_eon/06-service_providers/eon_service_providers.md

 # Service Providers: Technology Features

-As new partners and integrations are on-boarding to the EON ecosystem, the need to use the following service providers’ technologies is imperative for a successful EVM-compatible sidechain:
+As new partners and integrations are onboarding to the EON ecosystem, the need to use the following service providers’ technologies is imperative for a successful EVM-compatible sidechain:

 ## Ankr